 Edwardian Roots

 Originally built in 1911 as the Royal George Hotel, this site served the working-class resource economy of the False Creek Flats.
 It retains significant architectural features, including a rare "carriage passageway" that now houses the adjacent bar, The Boxcar.
+Despite those 1911 origins, the building is not listed on the Vancouver Heritage Register and carries no formal heritage protection; Heritage Vancouver notes it is the last hotel on the block to keep that rear carriage passageway.

 The "Wendy13" Legacy

-2022 Resurrection
+2022 Reopening

 Development Watch